superkisa/obsidian/Computer Vision/E9. RCNN_FastRCNN_FasterRCNN/R-CNN, fast, faster.md

-R-CNN stands for Region-Based Convolutional Neural Network, and it refers to a family of object detection models that are designed to identify and classify objects in images.
-The development of R-CNN marked a significant advancement in the field of computer vision, particularly in the task of object detection.

-Here's a breakdown of the key components and the evolution of the R-CNN family:

-1. **R-CNN (2013):**

-    - The original R-CNN, proposed by Ross Girshick et al. in 2013, introduced a multi-stage approach to object detection.
-    - **Region Proposal:** Selective Search was used to generate a large number of potential regions in the image that might contain objects.
-    - **Convolutional Neural Network:** Each region proposal was then processed by a pre-trained Convolutional Neural Network (CNN), such as AlexNet.
-The CNN was used to extract features from the proposed regions.
-    - **Classification and Regression:** The features were fed into support vector machines (SVMs) for object classification and bounding box regression to refine the region proposals.
-2. **Fast R-CNN (2015):**

-    - Fast R-CNN, proposed by Ross Girshick in 2015, improved the efficiency of R-CNN by integrating the region proposal and feature extraction stages.
-    - **Region of Interest (RoI) Pooling:** Instead of processing each region proposal separately, Fast R-CNN used RoI pooling to extract fixed-size feature maps from the CNN feature maps.
-    - **Joint Training:** The entire model, including the region proposal generation and the CNN, was trained end-to-end, making the training process more efficient.
-3. **Faster R-CNN (2015):**

-    - Faster R-CNN, also introduced in 2015 by Shaoqing Ren et al., further improved the efficiency by introducing a Region Proposal Network (RPN).
-    - **Region Proposal Network:** The RPN generates region proposals directly from the feature maps, eliminating the need for external methods like Selective Search.
-    - **End-to-End Training:** Faster R-CNN unified the region proposal generation and object detection into a single, end-to-end trainable model.
-4. **Mask R-CNN (2017):**

-    - Mask R-CNN, proposed by Kaiming He et al. in 2017, extended Faster R-CNN to also predict segmentation masks for each object in addition to bounding boxes and class labels.
-    - **Instance Segmentation:** Mask R-CNN introduced a parallel branch for predicting segmentation masks, allowing the model to perform instance segmentation, which involves identifying and delineating individual instances of objects.

-The R-CNN family has played a crucial role in the development of object detection and segmentation models, with subsequent improvements focusing on increasing speed, accuracy, and incorporating more advanced features like mask prediction.
+### R-CNN (Region-Based Convolutional Neural Network):

+#### Structure:

+1. **Region Proposal:**

+    - Initial region proposals are generated using a method like Selective Search to identify potential object locations.
+2. **Feature Extraction:**

+    - Each region proposal is individually forwarded through a pre-trained Convolutional Neural Network (CNN) to extract features.
+3. **Object Classification and Bounding Box Regression:**

+    - Extracted features are used for object classification using Support Vector Machines (SVMs), and bounding box regression is applied to refine the proposed regions.

+#### Main Ideas:

+- **Multi-Stage Approach:** Separate stages for region proposal, feature extraction, and object classification.
+- **External Region Proposals:** External methods (e.g., Selective Search) used for generating region proposals.

+#### Metrics:

+- Standard object detection metrics like Precision, Recall, and Mean Average Precision (mAP).

+#### Performance:

+- Computationally expensive and relatively slow due to separate processing for each region proposal.

+### Fast R-CNN:

+#### Structure:

+1. **Region of Interest (RoI) Pooling:**

+    - RoI pooling is introduced to extract fixed-size feature maps from the CNN feature maps for each region proposal.
+2. **Joint Training:**

+    - End-to-end training is introduced, allowing the entire model to be trained jointly, including region proposal generation and feature extraction.

+#### Main Ideas:

+- **RoI Pooling:** Efficiently align region proposals with the feature maps, allowing joint training.
+- **End-to-End Training:** Improved efficiency by training the entire model in a single step.

+#### Metrics:

+- Similar to R-CNN, using standard object detection metrics.

+#### Performance:

+- Faster than R-CNN, but still involves region proposal methods that are external to the CNN.

+### Faster R-CNN:

+#### Structure:

+1. **Region Proposal Network (RPN):**

+    - Introduction of an RPN as an integral part of the model for generating region proposals directly from the feature maps.
+2. **Anchor Boxes:**

+    - RPN uses anchor boxes at different scales and aspect ratios to propose regions.
+3. **Unified Model:**

+    - The entire model is unified, eliminating the need for external methods for region proposal.

+#### Main Ideas:

+- **RPN:** Integrating region proposal generation within the CNN architecture.
+- **Anchor Boxes:** Efficiently handling regions at different scales and aspect ratios.
+- **Unified Model:** A single model for both region proposal and object detection.

+#### Metrics:

+- Same as previous versions, using standard object detection metrics.

+#### Performance:

+- Significantly faster and more efficient than both R-CNN and Fast R-CNN due to the unified model and improved region proposal mechanism.

+### Additional Notes:

+- **Metrics:**

+    - Common metrics include Precision, Recall, and Mean Average Precision (mAP).
+    - mAP is a key metric that evaluates the precision and recall trade-off across different object categories.
+- **Performance Improvements:**

+    - Each iteration introduced structural improvements and training strategies, leading to faster processing and improved accuracy.
+- **Mask R-CNN:**

+    - A subsequent extension to Faster R-CNN, Mask R-CNN, introduced an additional branch for instance segmentation, providing pixel-level masks for detected objects.

+In summary, the evolution from R-CNN to Faster R-CNN represents a progression toward more efficient and unified models, significantly improving both speed and accuracy in the task of object detection.